YoQuieroAyudar/fundraising-API-Interfaces/README.md

 /wallet_balance  Shows balance from your account.

-/donations/by-year Get USER donation by year for charity fiscal deduction certificate.
+/donations/by-year Get USER donation by year sent to ASSO to receive charity tax benefit certificate.
+Depends on country specific tax benefit laws.

-/asso/request-certificate  Request a charity fiscal deduction certificate for ASSO.
+/asso/request-certificate  Request to ASSO a tax benefit certificate.

 ## ASSO API endpoints
 /signup_twitter_asso  To synchronize a charity twitter profile: name, logo and description.